Law School Student Expense Budgeting

 The Office of Financial Aid intentionally does not break down the monthly allowance into expense sub-groups.
 We believe this is a personal decision best made by the individual student to accommodate his/her lifestyle.
 However, we do maintain that $18,630 or $10,300 is the total expense budget allowable — and should be considered carefully when deciding where to allocate funds each month.

 The total cost of attendance budget established by the Office of Financial Aid may include health insurance costs through the school plan, unless waived by the student on Financial Aid Processing Form.
 If waiving the school's plan, you will also need to complete a waiver for the Student Accounts Office.
-This waiver is available on the United Health Care website; the upcoming year's waiver will be available starting in July.
+More information on the waiver process for Student Accounts, as well as details on the school's health insurance plan, are available here.

 The majority of the student budget is financed through federal loans that you must pay back upon graduation.
 Therefore, it is important that you live within the established budget guidelines.